C&WW says poor trading backs need for Vodafone bid

-LONDON May 21 Britain's Cable & Wireless Worldwide posted a 14 percent drop in core earnings, and said a 1 billion pounds takeover from Vodafone was a better option than a recovery plan in the continued challenging trading.
+LONDON Britain's Cable & Wireless Worldwide CWP.L posted a 14 percent drop in core earnings, and said a 1 billion pounds takeover from Vodafone (VOD.L) was a better option than a recovery plan in the continued challenging trading.

 The troubled corporate telecoms company posted full-year core earnings of 378 million pounds, just short of market expectations, and also took exceptional charges totalling 606 million pounds.